patroytall/patrick-roy-me/src/index.md

 **Disclaimer**

-Information on this site comes from my 25 years of experience.
-It is not based on in-depth analysis or research.
+Information on this site is based on my years of experience not on in-depth analysis or research.
 I hope the material helps you in your software development endeavors.
-For feedback, please email me at `patroytall@gmail.com`.